 Time to choose the burgers!
 You can opt to have them in sourdough bun, multigrain bun or naked (without any bun).
 There is also a good selection of sides and drinks, both alcoholic and non alcoholic, to go with your meal.
 As part of their evening meal options, each burger can be teamed up with a side and a drink (cocktail/mocktail or beer) at a nominal top-up of S$15.
 All burgers are served on a bed of lettuce, sliced onion rings, sun-dried tomatoes and the secret Hans Im Glück sauce (hint – don’t miss the whiff of wasabi in the sauce).

-We ordered the Fabulhafter (S$17), a vegan burger with a thick wheat patty coated with generous layers of avocado cream, orange-mustard sauce and herb salad in the sourdough bun.
+We ordered the Fabulhafter (S$17), a vegan burger with a thick wheat patty coated with generous layers of avocado cream, orange-mustard sauce and herb salad in the multigrainbun.
 The patty was slightly dry but chewy and made for a good base.
 The soft avocado cream mixed with the veggies, the orange-mustard and the Hans sauce tantalised the tastebuds and had me reaching for more.
-The sourdough bun was soft and stayed that way even when it cooled down which was a big plus.
+The bun was soft and stayed that way even when it cooled down which was a big plus.
 There are 4 vegan burgers on the menu, another popular vegan burger option here (that we unfortnately, had to leave for next time) is the Juglans, which has a wheat patty with lingonberries, sprouts & walnuts.

-From the choice of available 7 vegetarian burgers, we tried the Wolpertinger (S$16) in a multigrain bun – a spicy patty of carrot and corn with avocado cream and aged cheddar cheese.
+From the choice of available 7 vegetarian burgers, we tried the Wolpertinger (S$16) in a sourdough bun – a spicy patty of carrot and corn with avocado cream and aged cheddar cheese.
 A dash of the vegan bbq sauce and you’ll be biting into a delectable combination that you will relish.
-The multigrain bun makes for a buffer base to the fiery patty, not everyone might be able to take this one naked.
+The sourdough bun makes for a buffer base to the fiery patty, not everyone might be able to take this one naked.